Royal Canin: Products and services

-Royal Canin has about 260 different formulas.
-The food adapted to each animal, physiology and sensitivities and meets the needs of the dog or cat, exactly according to the firm.
+Royal Canin has about 450 different formulas.
+These are tailored to each animal’s physiology and sensitivities and are designed to meet the specific needs of cats and dogs.

-The principle of Royal Canin is 'the health of animals through good nutrition'.
+Royal Canin’s guiding principle is “health through nutrition”.

 Food

 In the UK, Royal Canin is a member of the Pet Food Manufacturers Association (PFMA).

 The products are adapted for different digestive capacity and divergent growth periods.

-Dog products: Dry dog food and Pouch dog food, etc.

-Cat products: Sauce canned cat food, dry cat food, gravy canned food, etc.
+Royal Canin food products are divided in 3 main categories :